 Answer: All donors who make planned gifts become members of The Legacy for Justice.
 For that small group of dedicated supporters, the mission of The Florida Bar Foundation is of such great personal importance that they have chosen to make a special commitment of their resources to ensure that the Foundation’s work can be sustained well into the future.

-Members of The Legacy for Justice are formally recognized at the Foundation’s annual dinner, in its annual report, in The Florida Bar News, and through a distinctive plaque suitable for display in one’s office or home.
+Members of The Legacy for Justice are formally recognized at the Foundation’s annual dinner, in its annual report, and through a distinctive plaque suitable for display in one’s office or home.
 At all Foundation events members also receive a designated ribbon recognizing their commitment and at their home or office they receive a periodic, personalized update on all Foundation progress.

-The Legacy for Justice members share the value of access to justice, and by creating their own legacies through the Florida Bar Foundation, they ensure that the values of the Foundation will endure over time due to their generosity.
+Legacy for Justice members share the value of access to justice, and by creating their own legacies through The Florida Bar Foundation, they ensure that the values of the Foundation will endure over time due to their generosity.